-The result is a more open, transparent, and publicly verifiable system that will fundamentally change the way governments can think about exchanging value and assets, enforcing contracts, and securely sharing data across industries.
+The result is a more open, transparent and publicly verifiable system.
+Blockchain will fundamentally change the way we think about exchanging value and assets, enforcing contracts, and securely sharing data.

-During the analysis and design phase of the project we will work with our customers to identify the business processes that both: delivers value to the ecosystem and is feasible to implement in the time allocated for development.
+During the design phase of the project we work with our customers to identify business goals and set a time schedule for development.

-After the successful completion of a project, the next phase is the technical delivery of a demonstrable product which can involve a series of sprints that are more complex and usually involve multiple stakeholders.
+After the successful completion of a project, the next phase is the technical delivery of a demonstrable product.
+This often involves a complex series of “sprints” as well as multiple stakeholders.

-Platforms provide key services that support a core set of applications and establish a third-party application marketplace to accelerate service innovation.
+Platforms establish a third-party application marketplace to accelerate service delivery and to encourage innovation.